bxlab/metaWRAP/README.md

-## Introducing metaWRAP v=0.1 - a Comprehensive Metagenome Analysis Pipeline for Beginners
+## Introducing metaWRAP v0.1 - Comprehensive Metagenome Analysis for Beginners

  metaWRAP aims to be an easy-to-use inclusive wrapper program that accomplishes the most basic tasks in metagenomic analysis: QC, assembly, binning, visualization, and taxonomic profiling.
 While there is no single best approach for processing metagenomic data, metaWRAP is meant to be a fast and simple first pass program before you delve deeper into parameterization of your approach.